Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 From what I gather, a good number to aim for to get a feel of the general process is **18-24** machines, give or take.
-If you can do that number of boxes with minimal reliance on hints, you probably have a high chance of scoring over **55** points in the exam(**70** is the passing requirement), with a slightly over 60% rate of passing(just throwing an estimate, don't quote me on it)
+If you can do that number of boxes with minimal reliance on hints, you probably have a high chance of scoring over **55** points in the exam(**70** is the passing requirement), with a slightly over 60% rate of passing(just throwing an estimate, don't quote me on it).

+### 2.4 The Exam

+You probably already know about the dreaded 24-hour exam, so I won't tell you things you already know.
+If not, you can read about some of my thoughts and experience [here][24].
+But I must repeat and put some emphasis on some things that everyone already tells you.

+1. Don't panic, it's not THATTTT difficult, just time consuming.
+Take proper breaks and rotate through the machines periodically.
+You'll see things with fresh new eyes after.
+It's really how well you google, and how sharp you are; not how sick your h4x0r skillz are.
+The real test of skills are in the OSCE and OSWE, not this one.
+2. Go in with a schedule/game plan thingy.
+Scan everything right at the start, and do your buffer overflow while the scans are running.
+When you're done you should have some results to work with.
+If all goes well you should have almost half the points needed to pass within the first hour or so.
+3. There are rabbit holes in the exam, but don't forget to stay calm and follow your methodology which has not let you down thus far.
+You might find that what you're looking for is right in front of you.
+I hear of people who relooked at their scan results after the exam(regardless of pass/fail), and got a huge facepalm.
+4. Don't forget Metasploit exists.
+You're only allowed to use it once, but it could be your secret weapon to getting that last few points.
+5. Check your exam control panel, documentation and screenshots after every proof key you obtain.
+Check them again when you're finishing the exam.
+If you miss a single proof screenshot/submission, it's as good as not having done the machine.

 ---